 • Additional Considerations (including flutter and other aeroelastic issues, crashworthiness, fire and fuel tank safety, and lighting strike issues) 10%

 The laboratory will illustrate course principals and consequences of process deviations, such as common composite fabrication tasks, damage, repair, inspection and coupon test methods.
-Laboratory sessions will be held in June 23 and 24, 2015, in Wichita, Kansas.
+Laboratory sessions will be held in Nov.
+8-9, 2016, in Wichita, Kansas.

 September 2 - December 6, 2016 (online component- at least 6 hours per week)